-As governments around the world continue to force the conversion to Electric Vehicles (“EVs”) on consumers, many car enthusiasts wonder what will happen to values as well as the ability to drive their classic rides.
+As governments worldwide continue to force the conversion to Electric Vehicles (“EVs”) on consumers, many car enthusiasts wonder what will happen to values and the ability to drive their classic rides.
 Invariably, if the availability of gasoline eventually phases out, it will be interesting to see whether enthusiasts will convert their beloved classics to EV power.
-The seller of this white over blue 1976 Lancia Scorpion for sale on Craigslist in May 2023 in Livonia, New York (Rochester) suggests their rare mid-engined, Targa-topped sports car might make an excellent EV that would be faster than in its current inline-four-powered form.
+The seller of this white over blue 1976 Lancia Scorpion for sale, first spotted on Craigslist in May 2023 in Livonia, New York (Rochester), suggests their rare mid-engined, Targa-topped sports car might make an excellent EV that would be faster than in its current inline-four-powered form.
 It’s an interesting suggestion, especially given the rarity of these cars in the U.S., combined with the fact this is a 68K-mile survivor-quality specimen and not a non-running project car.

 The 1976 Lancia Scorpion, also known as the Lancia Montecarlo in some markets, was a sports car produced by the Italian automaker Lancia.
 Introduced as a successor to the popular Lancia Fulvia Coupe, the Scorpion was designed to compete in the mid-range sports car segment and aimed to showcase Lancia’s engineering prowess and commitment to performance.

 The Lancia Scorpion featured a distinctive and aerodynamic design characterized by its sleek and low-profile body.
 The car boasted sharp lines, a sloping rear end, and a distinctive wedge shape, which was in vogue during the 1970s.
 Its design cues were influenced by the Pininfarina-designed Lancia Stratos, particularly evident in its sharp front end and pop-up headlights.